Build Instructions

 macOS

-Install Xcode or the Command Line Tools for Developers (run xcode-select --install
+Install Xcode or the Command Line Tools for Developers (run xcode-select --install in your terminal to install) to get the macOS SDK.

 Fedora Linux and derivatives (e.g. RHEL, Nobara):

-Run the following command to install all necessary system packages (you may need sudo
+Run the following command to install all necessary system packages (you may need sudo privileges):

-dnf install wayland-devel wayland-protocols-devel libxkbcommon-devel libxcb-devel xcb-util-devel xcb-util-wm-devel xcb-util-keysyms-devel libdrm-devel libuuid-devel pipewire-devel pulseaudio-libs-devel alsa-lib alsa-lib-devel
+dnf install wayland-devel wayland-protocols-devel libxkbcommon-devel libxcb-devel xcb-util-devel xcb-util-wm-devel xcb-util-keysyms-devel libdrm-devel libuuid-devel pipewire-devel pulseaudio-libs-devel alsa-lib alsa-lib-devel libglvnd-devel

 Debian GNU/Linux and derivatives (e.g. Ubuntu, Mint, Pop!_OS):

-Run the following command to install all necessary system packages (you may need sudo
+Run the following command to install all necessary system packages (you may need sudo privileges):

-apt install libwayland-dev wayland-protocols libxkbcommon-dev xorg-dev libxcb1-dev libxcb-icccm4-dev libxcb-keysyms1-dev libxcb-randr0-dev libxcb-util-dev libxcb-xkb-dev libdrm-dev uuid-dev libpipewire-0.3-dev libpulse-dev libasound2-dev
+apt install libwayland-dev wayland-protocols libxkbcommon-dev xorg-dev libxcb1-dev libxcb-icccm4-dev libxcb-keysyms1-dev libxcb-randr0-dev libxcb-util-dev libxcb-xkb-dev libdrm-dev uuid-dev libpipewire-0.3-dev libpulse-dev libasound2-dev libglvnd-dev

 Arch Linux and derivatives (e.g. Manjaro, Garuda, EndeavourOS):

-Run the following command to install all necessary system packages (you may need sudo
+Run the following command to install all necessary system packages (you may need sudo privileges):

 pacman -S libglvnd mesa libxkbcommon wayland-protocols libxcb xcb-util xcb-util-keysyms xcb-util-wm util-linux-libs libdrm libpipewire libpulse alsa-lib